stas-prokopiev/char/README.rst

 Usage with default settings
 ============================

-Default prefices
+Default prefixes
 ------------------------------
-**Here will be a list of name prefices and which type the variable is expected to be**
+**Here will be a list of name prefixes and which type the variable is expected to be**

-If prefix of variable name doesn't satisfy any of the given, then variable won't be checked.
+If variable name doesn't start with ony of the given  prefixes then variable type won't be checked.

 #. "any_" -  object
 #. "bool_" -  bool